xanisu/responsive-email-template/README.md

 # responsive-email-template
-A tested and responsive email template.
+A tested and responsive email template based on litmus templates.